TL;DR

 Bottom Line

-The 2026 GitGuardian report puts a hard number on something many of us suspected: AI coding tools are making secret leaks worse, not better.
-28.65 million leaked secrets, a 34% year-over-year spike, and a clear 2x multiplier on AI-assisted commits.
+The 2026 GitGuardian report puts a hard number on something many of us suspected: AI coding tools are making secret leaks worse.
+28.65 million leaked secrets, a 34% year-over-year spike, and a 2x multiplier on AI-assisted commits.

-The fix isn’t to abandon AI tools.
-It’s to build your workflow around the assumption that AI-generated code will contain secrets if you let it.
+The fix is to build your workflow around the assumption that AI-generated code will contain secrets if you let it.
 Pre-commit hooks, proper .gitignore templates, environment variable discipline, and post-push scanning.
-None of this is hard.
-Most of it is free.
-The only cost is the fifteen minutes it takes to set it up.
+Free tooling, fifteen minutes to wire up.

-I’d rather spend fifteen minutes on pre-commit hooks than explain to my team why our AWS keys are on GitHub.
-Do the setup.
-Run the scan.
-Rotate anything you find.
-Your future self will thank you.
+I’d rather spend those fifteen minutes on pre-commit hooks than explain to my team why our AWS keys are on GitHub.
+It beats rotating compromised credentials at 2 AM.